-While garudhiya is the everyday clear broth, rihaakuru-based curries are the everyday rich curries that dominate Maldivian home cooking once a family member has made the season's batch of rihaakuru paste.
-The fermented-tuna paste provides the umami currency that South Asian cuisines achieve with fish sauce or shrimp paste.
+While garudhiya is the everyday clear broth, rihaakuru-based curries are the everyday rich curries that dominate Maldivian home cooking once a family has made the season's batch of rihaakuru paste.
+Despite being widely described as 'fermented,' rihaakuru is actually made by long reduction: after garudhiya is made and the cooked tuna is removed to be dried, the remaining broth and bone scraps are simmered for hours until the water evaporates into a thick brown paste (slightly acidic, pH ~5.6-6.2, roughly 58% protein and rich in omega-3).
+It provides the umami currency that other South Asian cuisines achieve with fish sauce or shrimp paste.

 Spoon up rihaakuru curry over rice — deep ochre sauce, pumpkin chunks soft and orange in the mix, curry-leaf flecks bobbing.
 Bite: the sauce hits with a complex umami punch — fermented-tuna depth, coconut-milk creaminess, the turmeric earthy-warm, chili-leaf citrus, slow-building heat.
 The pumpkin is melted-tender, its sweetness contrasting the savory base.
 The rice catches the sauce in its grains.
 Profoundly satisfying.
 With a side dish of fresh raw vegetables (cucumber, raw chili), this is the Maldivian weeknight dinner.

-Cooking the aromatics in coconut oil (not vegetable oil) layers in subtle coconut depth that complements the rihaakuru's fish funk.
+Cooking the aromatics in coconut oil (not vegetable oil) layers in subtle coconut depth that complements the rihaakuru's concentrated fish funk.
 Dissolving the rihaakuru paste into the wet aromatics before adding coconut milk prevents lumps.
-The paste is salty and intensely concentrated; recipes use less than you'd expect — 4 tbsp seasons a family-size pot.
+The paste is salty and intensely concentrated (it is reduced tuna broth, not a fermented sauce); recipes use less than you'd expect — about 4 tbsp seasons a family-size pot.
 Simmering the vegetable in the rihaakuru-coconut sauce allows it to absorb the umami while contributing its own sweetness.

 Variations